Bedford School: Establishment and early years

 On 15 August 1552, Edward VI issued letters patent in Ely allowing the "Mayors, Bailiffs, Burgesses and Commonality of Bedford" to establish a grammar school in the town.
-The letters instructed boys to be taught by a Master and Usher chosen by the Warden and Fellows of New College, Oxford; Bedford's first headmaster was Edmund Greene, a Fellow of the college who had been teaching in Bedford for four years before the establishment of the school – Greene's relationship to the college was the reason for its appointment to choose the school's leadership.
+The letters instructed boys to be taught by a Master and Usher chosen by the Warden and Fellows of New College, Oxford.

+Edmund Greene became the school's first headmaster.
+He had already been teaching in Bedford for four years before the establishment of the school – Greene's relationship to the college was the reason for its appointment to choose the school's leadership.

-In the same year, William Harpur, likely an alumnus of the early school on Mill Lane, donated a building to the school, and in 1566 deeded several parcels of meadow around Bedford and Holborn to the school to insure it an income.
-After a decline in school size following widespread misuse of corporal punishment – a student almost died after being attacked by the school's usher – Bedford began boarding in 1656 under the headmastership of George Butler, expanding the school, although boarding ended by 1660.
-However, the school grew little over the next century and a half due to incompetent headmasters and a lack of funding; it also grew little in social standing as compared to schools such as Winchester, Westminster, or Eton, this may also be partially attributed to its location in Bedford and lack of architecturally attractive estate.
+In 1552, William Harpur, likely an alumnus of the early school on Mill Lane, donated a building to the school.
+In 1566 he transferred several parcels of meadowland around Bedford and Holborn to provide the school with a permanent source of income.
+These endowments subsequently became the foundation of the Harpur Trust.

+A decline in pupil numbers followed widespread concerns over corporal punishment – a student almost died after being attacked by the school's usher.
+Bedford began boarding in 1656 under the headmastership of George Butler, expanding the school, although boarding ended by 1660.

+For much of the following century and a half, the school remained relatively small.
+Contemporary accounts attribute this partly to ineffective leadership and limited funding.
+It also grew little in social standing as compared to schools such as Winchester, Westminster, or Eton, this may also be partially attributed to its location in Bedford and lack of architecturally attractive estate.

-In 1764, the Harpur Trust was formally created by an act of Parliament, the Harpur Trust Act 1764 (4 Geo.
+In 1764, the Harpur Trust was formally created by an Act of Parliament, the Harpur Trust Act 1764 (4 Geo.
 3. c.
-72), to administer Bedford School's endowment.
+72), to administer William Harpur's endowment.

 After the Great Fire of London, much of Harpur's land in London was built on, and so by 1900, the Harpur Trust was receiving payments from these of around £14,000 per year.
 Following its foundation, Bedford School expanded greatly, increasing its head count and restoring its buildings.
-The "Writing School", now Bedford Modern School, also split to form a separate grammar school.

-Late modern period

-Around 1810, headmaster John Brereton restarted boarding at Bedford, although the school still primarily taught day students.
+The school's expansion also resulted in the separation of the "Writing School", which later developed into Bedford Modern School.

+Nineteenth century

+Boarding was reintroduced around 1810 under headmaster John Brereton.
 By 1820, Bedford had 84 students, of which half were boarders.

-During Brereton's tenure, Bedford took on many characteristics of Victorian public schools, including fagging, and compulsory Christianity.
+During Brereton's tenure, Bedford adopted many characteristics associated with the Victorian public-school system, including fagging, and compulsory Christianity.
 The school's curriculum was broadened, and the school was modernised.

+Twenty-first century

+During the early twenty-first century, Bedford School continued to develop its academic, sporting and extracurricular facilities.
+In 2002, the Charles Piazzi Smyth Observatory and Wolfson Planetarium were opened by Prince Philip, Duke of Edinburgh.

+The school remained a boys-only institution until 2026, when the Harpur Trust announced plans for a major change to its structure.